Italy professor says has found world's oldest complete Torah

 Mauro Perani, professor of Hebrew at the University of Bologna, said experts and carbon dating tests done in Italy and the United States dated the scroll as having been made between 1155 and 1225.

 The scroll, which has been in possession of the Bologna University Library for more than 100 years, had been previously thought to be from the 17th century.
-It had been labelled "scroll 2".
+It had been labeled "scroll 2".

 There are many fragments of the Torah that are older but not complete scrolls with all five books.